hitokiri-mata/katacoda-courses/kubernetes-chaos/chaos-mesh/step6-experiment2.md

 ## Install Example Nginx application

 Install an example application as a target for the experiment.
-It's just a deployment of the common Nginx web server with a replication of Pods.
+It's just a deployment of the common Nginx web server with Pod replications.
 Apply the Deployment to the _chaos-sandbox_ namespace:

 `kubectl create namespace chaos-sandbox`{{execute}}